 Palais Garnier Opera House

-We've saved the best for last, because this is low-key our very favorite place in Paris.
+We've saved the best for last because this is low-key our very favorite place in Paris.
 Like if you only have time to see one thing, this is it!
-And best part?
+And the best part?
 Most people don't even know about it!
-The fee is about $13, but you can actually buy your tickets online ahead of time and skip some of the line.
+I'd recommend that you buy your tickets online ahead of time and skip some of the lines.
 This place has architecture and gold like Versailles, but hardly any tourists if you go early enough!
-And this is the setting for one of the most timeless musicals, "Phantom of the Opera", so watch the movie before you go!
+And this is the setting for one of the most timeless musicals, "Phantom of the Opera", so watch the movie before you go.

 Galeries Lafayette and Angelina's Cafe

-You want a free view of the Paris skyline?
+Do you want a free view of the Paris skyline?
 We've got you!
 This shopping center is the place, and it's right around the corner from the Opera House.
-You can go straight to the top, but we're guessing you'll want to look at the shops too, cause Paris.
-And free, clean bathrooms!
+You can go straight to the top, but we're guessing you'll want to look at the shops too.
+Plus, you'll find free, clean bathrooms!
 That is a rare find in Europe.
+Find it here

 Sacré Coeur Basilica

-You'll probably want to jump on the metro or RER for this trip, since it's a bit further north.
-But make sure to stop and see the Moulon Rouge windmill on the way, if that's on your list.
+You'll probably want to jump on the metro or RER for this trip since it's a bit further north.
+But make sure to stop and see the Moulin Rouge windmill on the way, if that's on your list.

 The name of this church literally means "sacred heart".
 It's on the tip top of the highest point in the city and gives great views of Paris.
 You can't take pictures inside, but the dome is spectacular!

 One of the most charming districts in Paris is found right behind the basilica.
+How can you not love the bubblegum-pink buildings and picturesque streets?
 It's where the artists of Paris gather, so you can find the prettiest paintings, or even get someone to paint a picture of you.
-There is often live music, and we totally suggest grabbing one of those famous French crepes to enjoy while you're walking around.
-This area does get a little wild at night (watch out for pickpockets), so make sure you leave before it gets dark.
+There is often live music, and we suggest grabbing one of those famous French crepes to enjoy while you're walking around.
+It's the ideal place to spend an afternoon just strolling around and window shopping.
+This area does get a little wild at night (watch out for pickpockets), so make sure you leave before it gets dark, just in time for dinner.

 We'll be honest, even with four days in Paris, you'll still have to pick and choose what to spend your time on.
-There is so much to see and experience that we didn't even get to include in this itinerary!
+There is so much to see and experience that we didn't even get to include in this itinerary.
 There might be some things you don't get to do, but that just gives you an excuse to go back!
-Not that you need one when it comes to Paris....

 Ready to make your dreams come true?